Not all Coffee is Created Equal

 If you haven’t seen it already, we provide information about the farmers for each of our coffees on the product pages of our website.
 Scroll down and see it for yourself.

 For example: One of the biggest distinctions from many coffee farms in Brazil vs. farms in Africa is the way they are produced on the land.
 Brazil, being one of the largest coffee exporters in the world, bases it’s farming methods on fast and large scale production, giving the beans little-to-no time to produce the natural flavors you will find in beans from other parts of the world.
-Brazil coffee is cheap, and that’s what you’ll get from the taste too.
-Most Brazil farmers use a non-selective picking method: It’s one of the only places in the world where tractors are used for the harvest.
+Most Brazil farms use a non-selective picking method: It’s one of the only places in the world where tractors are used for the harvest.
 Because of this crude picking, ripe and unripe coffee cherries get mixed.
 Resulting in a low-quality flavor that’s typically masked by a darker roast to hide its imperfections.
-But there’s that one benefit I guess – It’s CHEAP.
+But there’s one benefit I guess – It’s CHEAP.

-But not all African coffees are farmed in this way, so it’s our job to make sure we are rewarding the farmers in these regions who are perfecting the art of the bean, by promoting and roasting their coffees exclusively.
+It’s our job to find and reward the farmers in these regions who are perfecting the art of the bean, by promoting and roasting their coffees exclusively.

 In conclusion, quality micro roasted coffee offer unique and distinct flavors that cannot be found in mass-produced alternatives.
 Yes, it’s more expensive, but our taste buds deserve it...
 Food and Drink is one of the biggest pleasures of life – we experience it every day.
 So why sacrifice an everyday pleasure for a cheap alternative you must mask with sugars and cream?